 - Place two drops of normal saline on a slide side by side and emulsify colonies resembling V. cholerae from a nonselective medium on both.

 - Add a drop of polyvalent O1 antisera to one of the suspension and tilt the slide to and fro.
 Observe for agglutination within a minute.

-- If none of the above shows positive reaction, perform agglutination test with O139 antiserum.
+- If none of the above shows a positive reaction, perform an agglutination test with O139 antiserum.

 - V. cholerae O1 can be further differentiated into two biotypes by the following tests.